-Attendance and engagement with teaching and learning opportunities are important aspects of student experience, student success and professionalism.
+Attendance and academic engagement with teaching and learning opportunities are important aspects of student experience, student success and professionalism.
 Students areencouraged to take responsibility for their own learning and professionalism throughout their programme of study.

 The policy also supports the improvement of the overall student experience by identifying where students may be experiencing difficulties and ensuring timely intervention and appropriate support.
 The policy aligns with other healthcare students’ policies, the Religious Observance Policy and theGeneral Regulations.

-St George’s also has a legal responsibility to comply with the attendance monitoring regulations of UKVI as part of its continued registration as a Tier 4 sponsor of non-EEA students who require a Tier 4 student visa to study in the UK, this is supplementary to the normal monitoring of the attendance of all students (both home/EU and international).
+St George’s also has a legal responsibility to comply with the academic engagement monitoring regulations of UKVI as part of its continued registration as a Student Sponsor of non-UK students who require a student visa to study in the UK, this is supplementary to the normal monitoring of the attendance and academic engagement of all students (both home/EU and international).

-Expectations of attendance are included in the General Regulations.
+Expectations of attendance and academic engagement are included in the General Regulations.
 Students are expected to be punctual for all timetabled sessions.

 Special arrangements regarding permitted absences can be made when the student notifies the appropriate member of staff and this is agreed and documented.

 Students are expected to attend all examinations in all years as per the published examinations timetable.
 If a student is unable to attend an examination, he or she is expected to contact the exams team for further guidance.

 Notification of absence